 Whitelist a sender or domain

 Work with your IT team to make changes to your whitelist or "safe sender" list.
 If you're using a free email provider such as Gmail, you can find whitelisting instructions in their help documentation.
+If you're using Microsoft Outlook, you might need to move emails from HubSpot into your Focused Inbox.
 The following is a complete list of email addresses HubSpot uses for internal email notifications:

 - email@example.com (specifically for lead revisit notifications)